dvdciri/CV-mobile/README.md

 # 👋 Hello there!
 Welcome to my mobile-friendly CV app.

-You can download it from the google play store below 👇🏼
+**NB.
+This project has been designed and architectured but not yet built.
+You can check out the idea and the designs below while i'm working on the implementation 👀🛠️📲**

 <a target="_blank" href="TBC"><img width="200" src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" /></a>